sagarpandey37/react-draftjs-poll-plugin/README.md

-## A Custom DraftJS plugin for create a poll
+## A custom DraftJS plugin for create a poll

 ### Prerequisites